ConnorLacy/shiny-mirror/README.md

 - React-DOM
   Necessary for React Application
 - ts-node
-  Allows Node to execute TypeScript (Compiler).
-Loads options from .tsconfig.json
+  Uses TSC to compile TypeScript into executable for Node, then tells node to execute
 ***
 # Dev Dependencies
 - Types